bethsmith0623/SEI-CC_4/work/w10/d1/03-04-realtime-with-socket-io/realtime-with-socket-io.md

 ## More Big Fun?
 Track Players!
 <br>

-- In the realm of realtime, tracking connected users or players is know as tracking **presence**.
+- In the realm of realtime, tracking connected users or players is known as tracking **presence**.

 - It would be nice to know who's connected to our `realtime-circles` app, so let's do this!